ouya/ouya-sdk-examples/Corona/Submission/ouya/docs/ouya/index.markdown

 The failure event provides an error code and description.

 The cancel event provides no arguments and indicates the request was cancelled.

+#### plugin_ouya.developerId = "310a8f51-4d6e-4ae5-bda0-b93878e5f5d0";

+Be sure to set your developer id from the developer portal.

+#### plugin_ouya.initialize

+Common method handles initialization for the wrapper methods.

+#### plugin_ouya.ouyaSetDeveloperId

+Wraps calling ouyaSDK.ouyaSetDeveloperId so that the plugin is only initialized once.

+#### plugin_ouya.asyncLuaOuyaFetchGamerUUID

+Wraps calling ouyaSDK.asyncLuaOuyaFetchGamerUUID to check if the plugin has been initialized before invoking.

+#### plugin_ouya.asyncLuaOuyaRequestProducts

+Wraps calling ouyaSDK.asyncLuaOuyaRequestProducts to check if the plugin has been initialized before invoking.

+#### plugin_ouya.asyncLuaOuyaRequestPurchase

+Wraps calling ouyaSDK.asyncLuaOuyaRequestPurchase to check if the plugin has been initialized before invoking.

+#### plugin_ouya.asyncLuaOuyaRequestReceipts

+Wraps calling ouyaSDK.asyncLuaOuyaRequestReceipts to check if the plugin has been initialized before invoking.

 ## Project Settings